Frequently Asked Questions

 When are the practices for each FGC performance troupe?

-The three FGC Troupes practice at different times, throughout the week and on weekends.
+The FGC programs happen at different times, throughout the week and on weekends.
 Extra sessions may be called if needed to prepare for an upcoming performance.
 Troupers are expected to practice on their own or with friends during the week.
-See our Troupes page to learn more about each Troupe.
+See our Programs page to learn more about each Troupe.

 What circus activities do the FGC Troupers practice?